Preparing For Your Carpet Installation

 Seek advice regarding your subfloor.

-Your existing subfloor may need to be leveled before new carpet is laid.
+Your existing subfloor may need to be leveled before the new carpet is laid.

 Prepare a door plan.